-Wisconsin's Wills for Heroes program, volunteer attorneys and support personnel participate in clinics scheduled at the request of first responder organizations around the state.
+Wisconsin's Wills for Heroes program, sponsored by the State Bar of Wisconsin, began in 2009 and is modeled on the national Wills for Heroes program.
+Volunteer attorneys and support personnel participate in clinics scheduled at the request of first responder organizations around the state.
 At these events, volunteer lawyers prepare simple wills and other basic estate planning documents at no charge for eligible first responders and their spouses or domestic partners.

 To support Wisconsin’s first responders who are prepared to pay the ultimate price in the line of duty, the Wisconsin Wills for Heroes program provides those who are eligible with the peace of mind of knowing that their affairs are in order should the unthinkable occur.
 This program is designed to provide free preparation of basic estate planning documents to eligible first responders.
 First responders are defined as publicly employed or volunteer: police officers, firefighters, EMTs, and the spouses/domestic partners of such personnel.

 Trained volunteer attorneys and support personnel will go to locations across Wisconsin at the request of a first responder organization and set up a clinic, at which time the volunteer attorneys will draft basic Wills, Living Wills, Health Care Powers of Attorney, and Financial Powers of Attorney for eligible first responders and their spouses or domestic partners.
 First responders and their spouses or domestic partners must complete an estate planning questionnaire before their clinic appointments.
 Estate planning education is also provided to first responders at the clinic.

 To schedule a clinic, first check with your employer or local first responder organization.
 As of the start of 2024, we have a waitlist for departments who are requesting clinics and are scheduling into the Fall of 2024.
 To request to be placed on the waitlist, please email email@example.com.